bhisaac/5eFP/5eFP-SRD.md

 ### Guild Merchant

-You begin a game session with a special guild merchant's bag capable of storing up to 5 additional pieces of gear or trade goods without them counting against the number of equipment slots you have.
+You begin a game session with a special guild merchant's bag capable of storing up to 5 trade goods without them counting against the number of equipment slots you have.
 You do not have access to the contents of the guild merchant's bag during an encounter.

 ### Military Rank